-Young people who want to participate in the European Solidarity Corps must register on the European Solidarity Corps Portal 49.
+Young people who want to participate in the European Solidarity Corps must register on the European Solidarity Corps Portal S1.
 Young people with fewer opportunities may receive support from appropriate entities specialised in dealing with young people with fewer opportunities, to complete the registration phase.
 The European Solidarity Corps Portal offers a meeting place for young people and organisations holding a Quality Label and willing to implement solidarity activities.
 Organisations have to select participants that are registered in the Portal and successfully completed the mandatory trainings organised by the Commission.

-Young people interested in participating in Humanitarian Aid Volunteering need to complete a self-assessment and specific online training, followed by a test.
-Those who pass the test will be invited to enrol for face-to-face training.
-Upon completion of the face-to-face training, the candidates will be available for selection by Humanitarian Aid Volunteering projects.
+Young people interested in participating in Humanitarian Aid Volunteering need to complete on the EU Academy Portal a self-assessment and specific online training, followed by a test.
+This option is available throughout the year.
+Those who pass the test may be invited for a face-to-face training of 5 days, offered in several training venues in Europe.
+It should be noted that the number of places for face-to-face training is limited.
+Upon completion of the face-to-face training, the candidates will be able to apply for vacancies proposed by Humanitarian Aid Volunteering projects for individual volunteering or for volunteering teams.
+The project members will manage the entire selection process and inform the candidates on its outcome.